VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

     * _Grammar, Spelling, or Style_: These comments should be trivially correctable.
 Don't just look for low-hanging fruit here - think about what would make the writing smoother and easier for you to read.
 For example, "Use active voice in this paragraph instead of passive voice."
     * _Methodology or Investigation comments_: These types of comments concern the content itself, i.e. about security.
 For example, "I think this vulnerability could also be an arbitrary code execution concern - can you discuss this possibility too?".
 Or, "Looking at the VCC, it looks like it was a refactoring and not introducing new logic.
 Can you double-check?"
 * **Give upvotes**.
 Every CVE yaml file has an `upvotes` key.
 When you are giving feedback on pull requests, you have 10 virtual "points" to give across all CVEs you are reviewing.
 In your feedback, give a point value to the CVE you are reviewing based on how _interesting_ it is to you. _IT IS NOT A GRADE OF THE PERSON, IT IS HOW INTERESTING THE VULNERABILITY WAS TO YOU._ So it is entirely possible that you had a very boring vulnerability, got poor upvotes, but get a very good grade on the project.
 This upvotes metric will be used to curate the data and present interesting stories to people wanting to learn vulnerability history.
 As a reviewer, say how many upvotes you are giving to each CVE, and the author will increase that number in their yaml and push the changes.
+* **Update upvotes**.
+Every time someone comments with upvotes, you need to update your YML file and push to your pull request.

 A high-quality comment is insightful, actionable, and constructive.
 We do not place a number on how many comments you are to supposed give - only on how helpful and insightful they are.